MICHELIN Star GuideMICHELIN Star Guide

 On the official MICHELIN Guide website, Singapore has over 250 dining establishments that include restaurants, street stalls, and hawker stalls.
 Marina Bay Sands houses two of these: Waku Ghin by Tetsuya Wakuda and CUT by Wolfgang Puck.

-Established and run by celebrity chef Tetsuya Wakuda, the Two MICHELIN-starred Waku Ghin is one of Singapore’s favourite Japanese restaurants.
+Established and run by celebrity chef Tetsuya Wakuda, the one-MICHELIN-starred Waku Ghin is one of Singapore’s favourite Japanese restaurants.
 Their much-loved, highly celebrated dining experience is a pleasing amalgamation of freshly sourced ingredients and Japanese culinary craftsmanship.

 For a more intimate dining experience with your loved ones, you can book a private room in advance.
 Diners seeking an exhilarating gustatory experience can explore the exclusive 10-seater Chef’s Table, loaded with seafood, seasonal specials, and premium beef cuts.
 Dishes worth trying out include: Kagoshima White Pork and Vegetable GyozaWG Grilled Wagyu Beef set on Rice, and Sashimi of Octopus with Mizuna and Japanese Citrus Soya Sauce.